 While Molly Bang is most well-known as a three-time Caldecott Honor Book award winner, I believe one of her most important contributions to children's literature is her book Picture This, How Pictures Work.
 Picture This, Perception & Composition, was originally published in 1991 by Little, Brown and Company.
-The book was redesigned, revised, and republished as Picture This, How Pictures Work, in 2000 by SeaStar Books, a division of North-South Books, Inc.
+The book was redesigned, revised, and republished as Picture This, How Pictures Work, and this review is based on the Chronicle Books 2000 edition.

 While it is considered to be a children's book for 9-12 year olds, Picture This also appeals to older students and adults.
 I first heard about it from several librarians and educators who were delighted that the book had been republished.
 The book grew out of Molly Bang's desire to understand one question: "How does the structure of a picture affect our emotional response?"
 The book reads like a detective story as the author investigates this question through the process of developing cut paper, abstract illustrations for "Little Red Riding Hood."
 The artist uses scissors and four colors of construction paper: red, black, pale purple, and white, as she begins to build her pictures.

 How the book is organized